Decent-boy/password_genratour/README.md

 # password_genratour
-i write a programe for name pasword. it's a exercise of harry youtuber
+i write a programe for name pasword. it's an exercise of Sir Harry's youtube i tried to write a solution of it